FunnelKit

 Now you know how crucial it is to send a customized welcome email to a new user.

-Before we can start the process of creating and sending custom new user emails in WordPress, we need to make sure we disable the default email.
-Otherwise, users will receive two emails resulting in a bad user experience.
+Before we can start creating and sending custom new-user emails in WordPress, we need to disable the default email.
+Otherwise, users will receive two emails, resulting in a bad user experience.

 To disable the default new user email, you need to add a custom code snippet.